Quick and Easy Tomato Fish Stew

 Still hungry?
 I hear ya.

-If you love this easy summer fish recipe, you’ll want to try these other simple summer dinner ideas:
+If you love this easy fish stew recipe, you'll want to try these other simple dinner ideas:

-This is seriously one of my favourite fish recipes ever.
-Bonus: it's low carb and generally nice and light.
-It is such a delicious and healthy dinner.
+This is seriously one of my favorite fish recipes ever.
 I hope you like it!
 Let me know how it goes.

 a bowl of summer fish stew on a blue table